hkhanna/django-base/README.md

        - Without this, it will use the default of `DEBUG`.
      - `STRIPE_API_KEY` if using billing.
      - `POSTMARK_API_KEY` if using email
+  1. Make sure Heroku is installed
+  1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
-  1. The nodejs buildpack was added to support Tailwind CSS with `heroku buildpacks:add --index 1 heroku/nodejs --app <app_name>`.
-(Update this if this fails because this is being done before the first deployment, the python buildpack might not be detected yet.)
+  1. The nodejs buildpack was added to support Tailwind CSS with `heroku buildpacks:add heroku/nodejs --app <app_name>`.
+  1. Because we are manually specifying the buildpack, we also need to specify python: `heroku buildpacks:add heroku/python --app <app_name>`.
+  1. Note that the order that you specify the buildpacks is (probably) important, so do them in that order (first node, then python).
   1. Connect Heroku to Github.
 Enable Automatic Deploys from `main` once CI has passed.
 You can push directly to `main` or do a PR into `main` and it will deploy once CI passes.
-  1. Make sure Heroku is installed
-  1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
   1. Set up postgres backups: `heroku pg:backups schedule --at '02:00 America/New_York' DATABASE_URL --app <app_name>`
   1. Make sure there aren't any obvious issues in production: `heroku run python manage.py check --deploy --app <app_name>`
   1. If using celery, give the celery worker one dyno: `heroku ps:scale main_worker=1 --app <app_name>`